luma2010/luma2010/README.md

 ## Hi there 👋

-I am curently following DAI
+I am curently following DAI in my second year at the HEIG

 <!--
 **luma2010/luma2010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.